By Michael Lee, MD

 Clinical Question:

 You are asked to see a 45 year-old male with a medical history significant for untreated hepatitis C (HCV RNA 5,000,000 copies/mL, genotype 1a).
-He presents complaining of worsening fatigue and weakness for …
+He presents complaining of worsening fatigue and weakness …

 By Zachary Elkin